oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_asset_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Generated key that can be used in API calls to identify dataasset.</div>
+                                            <div>Generated key that can be used in API calls to identify the data asset.</div>
                                                         </td>
             </tr>
                                 <tr>